-Explicitly / intentionally describes a time-based and measurable gender outcome(s) related to the gender action that contributes to women's strategic interest; allocates required finance and investments for the implementation of the action and includes gender as an accountability variable to monitor and report on the progress of the gender outcomes.
+Explicitly / intentionally describes a time-based and measurable gender outcome(s) related to the gender action that contributes to women's strategic interest; allocates required finance and investments for the implementation of the action; and includes gender as an accountability variable to monitor and report on the progress of the gender outcomes.

-A description of the four energy and gender categories as defined by Energia, GWNET and UNIDO.
+A description of the four gender categories as defined by ENERGIA, GWNET and UNIDO.

-COMPACTS BY GENDER CATEGORY AS ASSIGNED BY EXPERTS
+COMPACTS BY GENDER CATEGORY AS ASSESSED BY EXPERTS

-GENDER NETRUAL: 92
+Ę GENDER NEUTRAL: 92

 GENDER AWARE: 33

 GENDER RESPONSIVE: 13

-GENDER TRANSFORMATIVE: 3
+GENDER TRANSFORMATI VE: 3

-TOTAL: 141
+тот AL: 141

+The experts are ENERGIA, GWNET and UNIDO who lead the Gender and Energy Compact.

-COMPACTS BY GENDER CATEGORY AS SELF-ASSIGNED
+COMPACTS BY GENDER CATEGORY AS SELF-ASSESSED